 #3 – Weighted Average Cost Method

-ABC Limited started the production with opening Inventory worth $100000.
-During the month of January ABC Limited purchased Inventory amounting to $50000 on 16th January and $30000 on 25th January.
-On 29th January ABC Limited sold products amounting to $ 120000.
+ABC Limited started the production with an opening Inventory worth $100000.
+During January, ABC Limited purchased Inventory amounting to $50000 on 16th January and $30000 on 25th January.
+On 29th January, ABC Limited sold products amounting to $ 120000.
 Calculate the Ending Inventory for the same.

-XYZ Limited has furnished the Inventory data for the month March 2018.
-Do the Calculation of Ending Inventory under the LIFO, FIFO, and Weighted Average Cost Method.
+XYZ Limited has furnished the Inventory data for March 2018.
+Do the ending inventory Calculation under the LIFO, FIFO, and Weighted Average Cost Method.

 Inventory Data –

-By using the above-given data, do the calculation of the ending inventory using all three methods.
+By using the above-given data, do the calculation using all three methods.

 Using FIFO Ending Inventory Formula

-Since the first purchased units are sold first, the value of the 7 units sold at the unit cost of the first units purchases and the balance 3 units which is the ending Inventory cost is as follows:
+Since the first purchased units are sold first, the value of the seven units sold at the unit cost of the first units purchases and the balance of 3 units, which is the ending Inventory cost, is as follows:

 Using LIFO Ending Inventory Formula

-Since the last purchased units are sold first, the value of the 7 units sold at the unit cost of the last units purchases and the balance 3 units which is the ending Inventory cost is as follows:
+Since the last purchased units are sold first, the value of the seven units sold at the unit cost of the last units purchases and the balance of three units, which is the ending Inventory cost, is as follows:

 Using Weighted Average Cost Ending Inventory Formula

-Since the units are valued at the average cost, the value of the 7 units sold at the average unit cost of goods available and the balance 3 units which are the ending Inventory cost is as follows:
+Since the units are valued at the average cost, the value of the seven units sold at the average unit cost of goods available and the balance of 3 units, which are the ending Inventory cost, is as follows:

 - Average Cost per unit= ($38/10) = $3.80 per unit

-Thus we can see the value of Ending Inventory is affected to a large extent by the method of valuation adopted by the business in question.
+Thus we can see the value of the Inventory is affected to a large extent by the method of valuation that the business in question adopts.

 This has been a guide to Ending Inventory Formula.
-Here we discuss how to calculate the Ending Inventory using FIFO, LIFO and Weighted Average Cost Method along with practical examples.
+Here, we explain the concept along with the methods to calculate and examples.
 You can learn more about Accounting from the following articles –